Search myodfw.com

 SALEM, Ore.— Hunters are the first line of defense against Chronic Wasting Disease (CWD).
 By getting their animals tested, hunters can help wildlife managers detect the disease early and slow its spread in the state's deer and elk herds.
 OHA and ODFW are again teaming up to encourage hunters who…

-Western Oregon April 23, 2026 Upcoming Season Spring turkey now open until May 31.
-See page 22 of the Game Bird Regulations for more details and rules.
-Announcements, resources Here's the scoop on your hunt area: 2026 Spring Turkey Hunting Forecast.
-Plan next season's hunts with prior year game bird harvest summaries.
+Western Oregon June 9, 2026 Upcoming Season 2026-27 Game Bird Regulations COMING SOON.
+Announcements, resources Plan next season's hunts with prior year game bird harvest summaries.
 Buy your 2026-27 bird stamp(s) and validations - Available for purchase now: upland and waterfowl validations, federal duck stamp and complete the HIP survey.
 New season begins July 1.
 ODFW's Hunt by Reservation Program connects bird hunters with private landowners.
-By making a reservation online, hunters receive a permit to hunt select private…
+By making a reservation online, hunters receive a permit to hunt select private lands on dates that landowners select ahead of time.
+Permits required for band-tailed pigeons and sea ducks.
+For more information on permits.
+Turn in wings…

-EASTERN OREGON April 23, 2026 Upcoming Season Spring turkey now open until May 31.
-See page 22 of the Game Bird Regulations for more details and rules.
-Announcements, resources Here's the scoop on your hunt area: 2026 Spring Turkey Hunting Forecast.
-Plan next season's hunts with prior year game bird harvest summaries.
+EASTERN OREGON June 9, 2026 Upcoming Season 2026-27 Game Bird Regulations COMING SOON.
+Announcements, resources Plan next season's hunts with prior year game bird harvest summaries.
 Buy your 2026-27 bird stamp(s) and validations - Available for purchase now: upland and waterfowl validations, federal duck stamp and complete the HIP survey.
 New season begins July 1.
 ODFW's Hunt by Reservation Program connects bird hunters with private landowners.
-By making a reservation online, hunters receive a permit to hunt select private…
+By making a reservation online, hunters receive a permit to hunt select private lands on dates that landowners select ahead of time.
+Permits required for band-tailed pigeons and sea ducks.
+For more information on permits.
+Turn in wings…

 This is a medium-sized bat with large, long ears.
 It is gray, brown, or black and generally active only after full darkness.
 Townsend's big-eared bat is very vulnerable to human disturbance, and its numbers are declining.
 In Oregon, it is classified as a State Sensitive Species.
 It's also an Oregon Conservation Strategy Species in all ecoregions except Nearshore.
 Never disturb this bat if you are in a cave.
 Photo by ©Michael Durham